ow2-proactive/iam/README.md

 keytool -import -keystore $JAVA_HOME/jre/lib/security/cacerts -file $path_to_keystore.crt
 # N.B: The default password of the JKS is `changeit`.
 ```
+The above steps must be accomplished before running IAM, otherwise you need to restart it.

 ### Clear Gradle Cache
 If you need to, on Linux/Unix systems, you can delete all the existing artifacts (artifacts and metadata)